 Ericksonian Hypnosis is characterized by indirect, metaphorical language, conversational suggestions and conversation to communicate with the subconscious & unconscious mind.

-The goal of this hypnotherapy is to help individuals understand and heal their past experiences through the impact of hypnosis, and release any negative emotions or limiting beliefs that may be holding them back.
+The goal of this hypnotherapy is to help you recognise and resolve any negative emotions or limiting beliefs that may be holding you back.
+You may become more confident if you have a deeper knowledge of yourself and your lives.

-Quantum Healing Hypnosis Technique (QHHT) is a form of hypnotherapy developed by Dolores Cannon.
-QHHT Practitioners help you access your Higher Self.
+Dolores Cannon developed Quantum Healing Hypnosis Technique (QHHT).
+QHHT practitioners help you access your Higher Self.

 The hypnotherapist will help you connect your Higher Self and ask questions related to your health, relationships, or any other area of concern, and your Higher Self will provide you with answers and guidance and healings.